Veer-Khatri/Dracula-Dark-Theme/README.md

 ## Features

 - Dark mode
+- Dark Blue and Green color combo
-- different font styles
+- Different font styles for different variables
 - supports multiple languages
-- rainbow🌈 theme
+- rainbow 🌈 theme
-- Blue and Green combo

 ## Feedback

 Want some changes?
 I have a youtube channel you can reach me out there
-#### Link of Youtube Channel { https://www.youtube.com/channel/UCF_ny3E0irGu3AwZloTxDvw }
+#### Link of Youtube Channel { https://www.youtube.com/c/VIRTUALTECHSTATION }
+OR
+#### Email me on virtualtechstation63@gmail.com

 ## Usage/Examples